reiver/go-mjrty/README.md

 **NOTE that if a sequence does NOT have a majority item, then what the mjrty algorithm returns is nonsense.**
 This is just how the algorithm works.
-(The is a trade off for having an algorithm that can calculate this in a single pass)
+(This is a trade off for having an algorithm that can calculate this in a single pass)

 ## Description